Tuesday 20 February 2024

 Back to the healthy thriving Spanish olive oil economy.
 Not only are there many different types of olive trees, which result in different flavours, but the way the olives are managed and harvested also varies enormously.
 From the traditional shaking of the old mature trees and collection of olives from the ground to the most modern techniques where smaller trees are planted in straight rows and mechanical picking methods are used.

-The little business we stayed at offered free olive oil tasting sessions, so at 10am (shortly after finishing breakfast!!) we tuned up at the little shop.
+The little business we stayed at offered free olive oil tasting sessions, so at 10am (shortly after finishing breakfast!!) we turned up at the little shop.
 An array of bottles were lined up and the young lady explained that the 12 different varieties of olive trees they grow on their estate produce oils with quite differing flavours.
 They are very proud of the fact that the olives are picked and pressed on the same day and they bottle and package all their own oil.

 In the ancient world, virgin olive oil was called “liquid gold” by Homer and “the great healer” by Hippocrates.
 Dave chose his favourite and we left with 3 litres of gorgeous liquid gold.